Anuj52/cs425-project/Chat Server with Groups and Private Messages-A1/readme.md

 # Chat Application

 This is a multi-client chat application implemented in C++ using sockets and threads.
 The chat server supports various commands for private messaging, broadcast messaging, group management, and group messaging.
-User credentials are stored in a `user.txt` file.
+User credentials are stored in a `users.txt` file.

 ## Features